WICG/local-font-access/README.md

  * Fully describe how font loading works within the web platform.
 Fonts are a complex topic and Web Font loading implicates aspects of layout and style recalculation which are not at this time pluggable.
 As this design isn't addressing those aspects, we will not describe font application or CSS recalculation semantics
  * Standardize font family detection or grouping
+ * Describe or provide full access to an existing WOFF/TTF/PS parser.
+ * Provide access to the underlying WOFF/TTF/PS font files or describe their locations on disk.
+ * Provide a guarantee that the set of available tables or their content matches the font on disk byte to byte.
+ * Normalize differences in processed font tables across browser implementations.
+The font tables that will be exposed will have been processed by browser-provided parsers, but we will not describe or constrain them except to say that their output will continue to be in a valid OpenType format.
+For instance, if a library like [OTS](https://chromium.googlesource.com/external/ots/+/master/docs/DesignDoc.md) reduces the available information for a font, this spec will not require implementations to do more than they already would or provide alternative ways of getting such information back from the source font files.

 ## Key scenarios